Paralegal Professional Development

 In this motivational workshop, we put a new spin on Stephen Covey’s Seven Habits of Highly Effective People by showing paralegals how they can develop their own 7 habits that will advance their careers to a new level.

 This workshop content is great for kicking off an annual professional development series or a presentation at a paralegal retreat.
-Like all of our paralegal professional development programs, we can customize this presentation to make sure we are include the habits that you would like your team to focus on.
+Like all of our paralegal training programs, we can customize this presentation to make sure we are include the habits that you would like your team to focus on.

 - What separates a highly successful paralegal career from a paralegal job